-- First the IO distribution on the disks happens per shard, so you only profit from it, when your queries are hitting several shards on different disks one every node.
-Same patter for writing.
-Therefore it likely more affecting the overall throughput, but may have little or no effect for single search query.
+- First the IO distribution on the disks happens per shard, so you only profit from it, when your queries are hitting several shards on different disks on every node.
+Same pattern for writing.
+Therefore it likely more affecting the overall throughput, but may have little or no effect for a single search query.

-- Another huge drawback is that if one disk fails, you don't know how Elasticsearch node reacts( or how LVM or OS present this problem to Elasticsearch) I've been facing this situation last week, one of 4 disk passed away, and the behaviour of the Elasticsearch node (v.
-5.6.3) was the worst on of possible: It just got slow on everything it did: some timeouts in Kibana, some breaking bulk inserts, and at some point there where short status "red" blinking.
-This kind of failure is hard to monitor and find problem quick.
-Also Elasticsearch could not react as it would on clerly failed-node.
-So i would not advise.
+- Another huge drawback is that if one disk fails, you don’t know how the Elasticsearch node reacts( or how LVM or OS present this problem to Elasticsearch) I’ve been facing this situation last week, one of 4 disks passed away, and the behavior of the Elasticsearch node (v.
+5.6.3) was the worst on of possible: It just got slow on everything it did: some timeouts in Kibana, some breaking bulk inserts, and at some point there where short status “red” blinking.
+This kind of failure is hard to monitor and find problems quickly.
+Also, Elasticsearch could not react as it would on clearly failed node.
+So I would not advise.

 Finally, avoid network-attached storage (NAS).
 NAS is often slower but most important it has larger latencies with a wider deviation in average latency.
 Another point to mention NAS is a single point of failure and potential IO bottleneck.

-It's important that CPU's performing well with java.
-For example newer Xeons, that have AVX-512 Extensions, perform better when running Java.
-Constantly heavy CPU load can cause nodes failing out of cluster one by another.
+It’s important that the CPU’s performing well with java.
+For example, newer Xeons, that have AVX-512 Extensions, perform better when running Java.
+Constantly heavy CPU load can cause nodes to fail out of cluster one by another.

-SO feel free to give 50% of the available memory to Elasticsearch heap, while leaving the other 50% free.
-It won’t go unused since Lucene will grap everythingis left over.
-To be precise, it's the (linux) OS efficient cache that Lucene relies on here.
+SO feel free to give 50% of the available memory to the Elasticsearch heap, while leaving the other 50% free.
+It won’t go unused since Lucene will grab everything left over.
+To be precise, it’s the (Linux) OS efficient cache that Lucene relies on here.

-You can check JVM setting of your cluster with:
+You can check the JVM setting of your cluster with:

 curl -X GET http://hostname:9200/_nodes/jvm -H 'content-type: application/json'

-You might guess swapping is performance killer for jvm's heap.
-You should disable swapping on machine (dangerous sometimes) or at least for Elasticsearch process.
+You might guess swapping is a performance killer for JVM’s heap.
+You should disable swapping on the machine (dangerous sometimes) or at least for the Elasticsearch process.
 You can do it with:

 in your elasticsearch.yml.
-This allows the JVM to lock it's memory and prevent it from being swapped by the OS.
-BUt Your system's security configuration might prevent this by default.
+This allows the JVM to lock its memory and prevent it from being swapped by the OS.
+But Your system’s security configuration might prevent this by default.
 You will see meaningful errors in the logs on failed start.
-Then disable these limits by including following lines:
+Then disable these limits by including the following lines:

 elasticsearch soft memlock unlimited elasticsearch hard memlock unlimited